brombaut/Algorithms-And-Stuff/practical-statistics-for-data-scientists/README.md

 ### Key Terms

+- **Correlation Coefficient**

-- **Correlation Coefficient**: A metric that measures the extent to which numeric variables are associated with one another (ranges from -1 to +1).
+  A metric that measures the extent to which numeric variables are associated with one another (ranges from -1 to +1).

+- **Correlation Matrix**

-- **Correlation Matrix**: A table where the variables are shown on both rows and columns, and the cell values are the correlations between variables.
+  A table where the variables are shown on both rows and columns, and the cell values are the correlations between variables.

+- **Scatterplot**

-- **Scatterplot**: A plot in which the x-axis is the value of one variable, and the y-axis the value of another.
+  A plot in which the x-axis is the value of one variable, and the y-axis the value of another.

 ### Key Ideas